 Each set of availability database is hosted by an availability replica.
 Two types of availability replicas exist: a single primary replica. which hosts the primary databases, and one to eight secondary replicas, each of which hosts a set of secondary databases and serves as a potential failover targets for the availability group.
 An availability group fails over at the level of an availability replica.
 An availability replica provides redundancy only at the database level—for the set of databases in one availability group.
 Failovers are not caused by database issues such as a database becoming suspect due to a loss of a data file or corruption of a transaction log.

 The primary replica makes the primary databases available for read-write connections from clients.
-Also, in a process known as data synchronization, which occurs at the database level.
 The primary replica sends transaction log records of each primary database to every secondary database.
+This process - known as data synchronization - occurs at the database level.
 Every secondary replica caches the transaction log records (hardens the log) and then applies them to its corresponding secondary database.
 Data synchronization occurs between the primary database and each connected secondary database, independently of the other databases.
 Therefore, a secondary database can be suspended or fail without affecting other secondary databases, and a primary database can be suspended or fail without affecting other primary databases.

 Optionally, you can configure one or more secondary replicas to support read-only access to secondary databases, and you can configure any secondary replica to permit backups on secondary databases.

-Deploying Always On Availability Groups requires a Windows Server Failover Clustering (WSFC) cluster.
-Each availability replica of a given availability group must reside on a different node of the same WSFC cluster.
+Deploying Always On availability groups for HA on Windows requires a Windows Server Failover Cluster(WSFC).
+Each availability replica of a given availability group must reside on a different node of the same WSFC.
 The only exception is that while being migrated to another WSFC cluster, an availability group can temporarily straddle two clusters.

-A WSFC resource group is created for every availability group that you create.
-The WSFC cluster monitors this resource group to evaluate the health of the primary replica.
-The quorum for Always On Availability Groups is based on all nodes in the WSFC cluster regardless of whether a given cluster node hosts any availability replicas.
-In contrast to database mirroring, there is no witness role in Always On Availability Groups .
+In an HA configuration, a cluster role is created for every availability group that you create.
+The WSFC cluster monitors this role to evaluate the health of the primary replica.
+The quorum for Always On availability groups is based on all nodes in the WSFC cluster regardless of whether a given cluster node hosts any availability replicas.
+In contrast to database mirroring, there is no witness role in Always On availability groups.

 For information about the relationship of SQL Server Always On components to the WSFC cluster, see Windows Server Failover Clustering (WSFC) with SQL Server.